 With this information, the team identified all potential problem and opportunity areas which became the focus of concentrated field assessment.
 The 2018 reach level field assessment conducted by EPR, FWS, and AsRA included 13 distinct stream assessment reaches within the East Branch project area.
 The following assessment parameters, listed below by pyramid level, were evaluated.
 Assessment parameters were numerically scored to provide an objective measure of current conditions and potential uplift at each level of the Stream Functions Pyramid, described previously.
 From the individual pyramid level assessments, an overall function-based condition was then assigned to each assessment reach.

 Level 1 - Hydrology – concentrated flows, and flashiness (flow regime)

 Level 2 - Hydraulics – floodplain connectivity, vertical stability extent, and floodplain drainage

 Level 3 - Geomorphology – bedform diversity, lateral stability and riparian vegetation

 Level 4 - Physicochemical – overall water quality and accumulation of detritus

 Level 5 - Biology – macroinvertebrate communities and fish communities

-Read the team's draft report from December of 2018 at this Dropbox link.
+Read the team's final report at this Dropbox link.